Mustafa017/memory_game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+The starter project has some HTML and CSS styling to display an interactive version of the Memory Game project.
+It is created using pure Javascript.

-To get started, open `js/app.js` and start building out the app's functionality
+To see the app's functionality, open `js/app.js`.

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+Contributions to the project are welcome!
+Before contributing, look through the branch naming, commit message and pull request conventions.
+When you are done, raise a pull request.